gsidhu/raspi-scripts/radio-server/README.md

 # Pi Music Server

+A web-app to stream internet radio stations.

-A web-based music player designed to run on a Raspberry Pi, allowing you to stream internet radio stations and control playback through a simple web interface.
-It also includes Bluetooth speaker integration for wireless audio output.
+Designed to run on a Raspberry Pi.
+Includes Bluetooth speaker integration for wireless audio output.

 ## Features